smithclay/otlp2parquet/README.md

 For comprehensive information on deployment, usage, architecture, and development, please visit our full documentation site:

 ➡️ [**View Documentation**](https://smithclay.github.io/otlp2parquet/)

+## Notes on the schema

+The current schema is based on the ClickHouse OpenTelemetry exporter schema, similar to the [duckdb-otlp extension](https://github.com/smithclay/duckdb-otlp).
+This project serves as a bridge to the official [OpenTelemetry Arrow Protocol](https://github.com/open-telemetry/otel-arrow).

+We plan to converge with the official protocol once it becomes generally available, which will make much of the OTLP->Arrow translation this tool does unnecessary.

 ## Contributing